Yellow-collared lovebird: Housing

 White eye-rings lovebirds, of which masked lovebirds are part, are reportedly less aggressive in comparison to the slightly larger peach-faced lovebird.
 They are frequently housed in aviaries with other species of their genus, a practice which although can be convenient, and wonderfully aesthetic, may lead to hybridization.
 This can especially be concerning where other species may not be as locally common e.g. black-cheeked lovebird and Lilian's lovebird.
-It may be advisable to house lovebirds either by themselves, or if a mixed collection is desired, ensure they are kept in a large flight with a few feeding stations, and assertive species e.g. red-rumped parrot, kakariki, rose-ringed parakeet or cockatiels.
+It may be advisable to house lovebirds either by themselves, or if a mixed collection is desired, ensure they are kept in a large flight with a few feeding stations, and assertive species e.g. red-rumped parrot, kākāriki, rose-ringed parakeet or cockatiels.
 They can usually be kept safely with quails and pheasants in aviaries.

 Breeding cages should be 400mm x 400mm x 500mm, or these birds can be housed in colonies, or have in some cases been "kept at liberty".
-There was a mixed flock of masked, peach-faced lovebird, and a few hybrids near Napier, New Zealand for a number of years in the mid 2000s.
+There was a mixed flock of masked, peach-faced lovebird, and a few hybrids near Napier, New Zealand for a number of years in the mid-2000s.
 There is also a small feral population in France, which contains the Blue mutant, and mixes with larger proportion of Fischer's lovebirds - also from aviary origin.

 Aviaries, and cages need perches in a range of diameters.
 Natural perches in the form of branches are ideal, especially if they have a variety of forks, angles, and a bit of bounce in them.
 The reason for this is to give the captives stimuli; it also keeps their feet healthy, and nimble.
 Research (suitability, and toxicity) must be carried out on all plant material going into any cages.
-Cherry wood is poisonous, as is broom, kowhai, and avocado (its fruit being surprisingly poisonous to parrots), to mention just a few examples.
+Cherry wood is poisonous, as is broom, kōwhai, and avocado (its fruit being surprisingly poisonous to parrots), to mention just a few examples.